wendahere/GoGetter/Journal.md

 ### Thursday 12/11/2020

 Wen Da worked on the report and took pictures of his PCB to add in the report.
+Allen did vending machine design to send for quotation.
+Reynard ordered electrical parts and Wen Da requires for PCB board.

 ### Friday 13/11/2020